open-education-hub/operating-systems/content/chapters/compute/lab/content/hardware-perspective.md

 You can take a look at what exactly is measured using [this link](https://www.cpubenchmark.net/cpu.php?cpu=AMD+Ryzen+Threadripper+PRO+5995WX).
 It displays the scores obtained by a high-end CPU.
-Apart from the tests above, other benchmarks might focus on different performance metrics such as branch prediction or prefetching.
+Apart from the tests above, other benchmarks might focus on different performance metrics, such as branch prediction or prefetching.

 Other approaches are less artificial, measuring performance on real-world applications such as compile times and performance in the latest (and most resource-demanding) video games.
 The latter metric revolves around how many average FPS (frames per second) a given CPU is able to crank out in a specific video game.